Traditional wayfinding research methods

 - Observed visual navigation

-Shows exactly where people look as they move through corridors, intersections, and spaces.
+Shows where people look while moving through spaces.

 - Post‑task interviews and recall